-As a Catholic school with the Diocese of Paterson, Morris Catholic integrates the Catholic faith tradition into all all aspects of student life.
+As a Catholic school with the Diocese of Paterson, Morris Catholic integrates the Catholic faith tradition into all aspects of student life.
 As a Catholic school, we welcome those students who may not have been raised in the Catholic faith and at the same time, we strive to model and promote the Gospel of Jesus Christ as it has been passed on through the Tradition of the Roman Catholic Church.
 The Sisters of Christian Charity have taught at MCHS since its founding in 1957 and their convent was converted (in 2015) into Assumption College for Sisters.
 We are also staffed with two priests, our President and Chaplain.
 Along with the entire faculty and staff, our President, Fr.
-Peter Clarke and Principal, Mr. Robert Loia, ensure that the school’s Catholic identity is strong and vibrant.
+Peter Clarke and our Principal, ensure that the school’s Catholic identity is strong and vibrant.

 The school’s environment is rich with tradition, spirituality, respect, and warmth.
 Visitors often comment on their feeling welcomed and comfortable in our school.
 This sense of welcome and acceptance, coupled with a healthy awareness of order, make MCHS an ideal placement for the college-prep high school student.